CREATIVITY, DILIGENCE, & DEDICATION

 Bachelor of Fine Art, Commercial art & Illustration

 Brownstown Career & Technology Center – 1999-2000, 2007-2008

 AN MTV KID IN A SOCIAL MEDIA WORLD

 Coming of age in the eighties and nineties, I now find myself in a very rapidly transforming world.
 The world we have now is not the same as it was when I was in desktop publishing courses in high school, or art school.
 The internet was new then, and social media didn’t exist.
 Print industry was still booming, and web design was an up-and-coming career choice.

 I’m not a Gen Xer (my parents are closer to that), and I’m not a Millennial.
-Ours is a special group of kids.
-Those who clearly remember an analog world.
+Ours is a unique group of kids.
+Us, who clearly remember the analog world, and by our teens we had a foot in the digital world.
 We know the predecessors, the things and processes that the digital world replaced in the blink of an eye.

 Staying up to date and relevant is a constant pursuit, one which requires an ongoing effort to educate myself amongst ever-evolving technology.

 Due to waning brick and mortar bookstores, craft shows, and retail shops which sell art and novelty items, I’ve had to reinvent myself and what I do a number of times.

 An extraordinary amount of discipline and drive are required to balance a home/family life, two chronic illnesses, and be one’s own art director.
 Life, and all of its curveballs, are the ultimate educator.